Data-Visualization-Intro/4-D3-scatterplot/readme.md

 const yAxis = bounds.append("g").call(yAxisGenerator);
 ```

-To finish up, let's draw the y axis label in the middle of the y axis, just inside the left side of the chart wrapper. d3 selection objects have a `.text()` method that operates similarly to `.html()`:
+To finish up, let's center the y axis label on the y axis, just inside the left side of the chart wrapper. d3 selection objects have a `.text()` method that operates similarly to `.html()`:

 ```js
 const yAxisLabel = yAxis